MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/apps-add-overview.md

 - You must ensure that your network and your data remain secure.
 - Additionally, you might want to assign and manage apps on devices that are not enrolled with Intune.

 The end users of apps and devices at your organization might have several app requirements.
-Before adding apps to Intune and making them available to members of your organization, you may find it helpful to assess and understand a few app fundamentals.
-There are various types of apps that are available for Intune.
-You must determine app requirements that are needed by the end users at your organization, such as the platforms and capabilities that the members of your organization needs.
-You must determine whether to use Intune to manage the devices (including apps) or have Intune manage the apps without managing the devices.
-Also, you must determine the apps and capabilities that the members of your organization needs, and who needs them.
+Before adding apps to Intune and making them available to members of your organization, you may find it helpful to assess the app capabilities your organization needs.
+Are there specific apps that your organization needs?
+Do you support mulitple types of devices?
+Do you need to manage corporate devices only?
+Will you manage the apps on personal devices used to access corporate resources?
+Are there specific groups of users at your organization that needed different protection and configuration of devices and apps?

 This topic helps you do the following:
 - Determine app requirements and app questions that you should consider
 - Provide categories of apps that the members of your organization use
-- Acquire and add apps to Intune in-volume
+- Acquire and add apps to Intune individually and in-volume
 - Add apps based on recommended options
 - Understand how to manage apps and confirm app license use